-- Besides the I-495/Route 495 corridors, the two other potential corridors were considered: I-278/Gowanus and I-95/Cross Bronx Expressway. - ➢ Why the ICM-495?: - Centrally located in New York / New Jersey metropolitan area with population of over 20 million people - The Corridor connects the New Jersey Turnpike (NJTP, a section of I-95) to Van Wyck Expressway (I-678) and traverses Midtown Manhattan - Diverse residential, commercial and industrial uses interact with the Corridor along its entire length - Two regional key facilities Lincoln Tunnel (connects NJ and Manhattan), and Queens-Midtown Tunnel (connects Manhattan and Queens) - The Corridor encompasses an extensive highway network, including expressway facilities, their approach roads, and the surrounding principal and secondary arterial networks providing the circulatory system for the movement of people, goods, and services
+- Initially three corridors were considered; I-495/Route, I-278/Gowanus Expressway and I-95/Cross Bronx Expressway. - I -495 was selected for the following reasons. - Centrally located in New York / New Jersey metropolitan area with population of over 20 million people - The Corridor connects the New Jersey Turnpike (NJTP, a section of I-95) to Van Wyck Expressway (I-678) and traverses Midtown Manhattan a critical - Diverse residential, commercial and industrial uses interact with the Corridor along its entire length - Two regional key facilities Lincoln Tunnel (connects NJ and Manhattan), and Queens-Midtown Tunnel (connects Manhattan and Queens) - The Corridor services a large travel shed area with an extensive highway network, including expressway facilities, their approach roads, and the surrounding principal and secondary arterial networks providing the circulatory system for the movement of people, goods, and services

-ICM-495 CORRIDOR DESCRIPTION (CONT'D)
+ICM-495 CORRIDOR DESCRIPTION (MANHATTAN /QUEENS)